-Historically, in the first quarter of the subsequent year, our compensation committee subjectively allocates the bonus pool among the individual executives based upon the recommendations of our Chief Executive Officer and the Compensation Committee's perceptions of each participating executive's contribution to our financial, clinical and governance performance during the preceding year, and value to the organization going forward.
-The financial measure that our Compensation Committee considers is our adjusted annual income before provision for income taxes.
-The clinical measures that our Compensation Committee considers include our success in achieving positive survey results, hospice composite measure trends, reduced hospitalization, discharge to community rates, and Centers for Medicare and Medicaid Services's five-star home health rating.
-The governance measure that our compensation committee considers includes succession planning, culture of the organization, strategic organizational development and development of leadership team throughout the organization.
-Our Compensation Committee also reviews and considers feedback from other employees regarding the executive's performance.
+The clinical measures that our Compensation Committee consider include our success in achieving positive survey results, hospice composite measure trends, and Centers for Medicare and Medicaid Services's five-star home health rating.
+The governance measures that our compensation committee considers includes culture of the organization, strategic organizational development, risk management and leadership development throughout the organization.
+Our Compensation Committee reviews the each executive's performance including the financial, clinical and governance measures with consideration of feedback from other employees and may, at its discretion, allocate more or less to the bonus pool, at any time during the fiscal year or during the subsequent year's first quarter review.
 Our Compensation Committee exercises discretion in the allocation of the bonus pool among the individual executives.
-Based on the adjusted predetermined formula, the bonus pool for 2021 was \$625,000, inclusive of a one-time award of \$500,000 recommended by the Compensation Committee in recognition of the significant impact of COVID-19 on the Company's operations, including the estimated lost revenue and additional expenses, and continued improvement in clinical metrics despite staffing, environmental and other operational challenges.
-Cash incentive performance bonuses for 2021 were allocated to the executive officers who participated in the executive incentive program as follows: Brent Guerisoli, \$300,000, Jennifer Freeman, \$175,000, and Derek Bunker, \$150,000.
-Daniel Walker elected to allocate 100% of his cash incentive bonus to the other NEOs and employees throughout the organization in recognition of their extraordinary efforts to successfully detect, assess, and effectively respond to the high risks associated with the pandemic and to support the continued improvement in quality clinical outcomes.
-John Gochnour participated in an incentive program tied to the financial and clinical performance of the Company's home health and hospice segment and was awarded a cash incentive performance bonus for 2021 of \$135,750, and it is anticipated he will participate in a similar incentive program in 2022.
-The bonus program for the Company's home health and hospice segment is structured the same as the executive bonus pool described above with metrics and targets specific to the that operating segment.
-Beginning in 2019, we implemented a policy for allocating executive bonus compensation between cash and non-cash compensation, such that if the total executive pool is greater than the then-applicable stated amount, for every dollar greater than the stated amount, half of the incentive will be paid in cash and half will be paid in fully vested restricted stock awards.
-As the bonus pool was not greater than the stated amount (which was \$5.0 million for 2021), the total executive incentive was paid in cash.
+The Compensation Committee determined, based on the adjusted predetermined formula, that the bonus pool for 2022, plus additional allocation to the bonus pool approved by our Compensation Committee at its third quarter meeting, was \$786,000.
+Cash incentive performance bonuses for 2022 were allocated to the executive officers who participated in the executive incentive program as follows: Brent Guerisoli, \$500,000, Jennifer Freeman, \$136,000, and Danny Walker, \$150,000.
+John Gochnour participated in an incentive program tied to the financial and clinical performance of the Company's home health and hospice segment and was awarded a cash incentive performance bonus for 2022 of \$455,702.
+The bonus program for the Company's home health and hospice segment is structured the same as the executive bonus pool described above with metrics and targets specific to that operating segment.
+We allocate executive bonus compensation between cash and non-cash compensation, such that if the total executive pool is greater than a specified amount, for every dollar greater than the stated amount, half of the incentive will be paid in cash and half

 Each year, our compensation committee reviews our financial performance goals and may adjust the bonus pool formula at its discretion to better align the amount available for annual executive bonuses with our objectives.
 The compensation committee may increase the amount of adjusted annual income that must be achieved in order to create the same bonus pool as the preceding year in order to increase the difficulty of receiving the same bonus.
 The allocation of this bonus pool to the participating executives remains discretionary based upon the compensation committee's determination of each participating executive's contribution to our annual performance and value to the organization going forward.
-The 2021 financial performance goals and bonus pool formula have been established by the compensation committee consistent with historical practices.
-The 2021 plan included specific governance performance goals, which include succession planning, establishing a board/management strategy team, the response to the coronavirus pandemic and developing the Company's strategic direction.
+The 2022 financial performance goals and bonus pool formula have been established by the compensation committee consistent with historical practices.
 In addition, the compensation committee can "clawback" certain performance-based compensation paid to our executives under our executive incentive plan in certain circumstances where there has been a restatement of the Company's financial results or where subsequent events diminish the performance metrics, including clinical results, upon which the prior incentive payments were based.